 Schools’ Programme

-Every year more than 10,000 school children from schools across the borough of Merton and beyond attend events or take part in projects focused on literacy and run by Wimbledon BookFest.
+Every year more than 11,000 school children from 70+ schools across the borough of Merton and South London attend events or take part in projects focused on literacy, run by Wimbledon BookFest and support by our Principal Education Sponsor, University of Roehampton.

 Here’s a snapshot of activities schools can access as part of our Word Up!
 Schools’ Programme.
-To find out more email Laura Byrne at [email protected]
+To find out more email Fran Baxter at [email protected]

 What better way to inspire a life-long love of reading than to give children the chance to see and hear first hand from the writers who have brought the stories and characters to life?